FAQ (More About Us)

 What is Cohousing?

 The term “cohousing” was coined by architects Kathryn McCamant and Charles Durrett in a 1988 book profiling dozens of successful communities of this sort in Scandinavia.
-There are now over 120 cohousing communities in North America.
+There are now more than 165 cohousing communities in North America.
 All have part of their land in private homes, and the rest of the property held in common.
 Typical shared amenities are open space, vegetable gardens, orchards, play spaces, and a “common house” (community hall) where residents meet, eat, and socialize.
 Individually owned homes provide privacy and personal freedom.
 Common areas and facilities foster a sense of community and afford many opportunities for shared practical and social activities.

 History